hobbyquaker/ccu.io/adapter/onkyo/README.md

 * Requests to Eisbaeeer@gmail.com

 ## Changelog

+### 1.0
+* BugFix: Onkyo issue - Datapoints not shown in ScriptGUI - Added "Device" and "Channels"

 ### 0.9.4
 * Major changes in variable structur (combining set and feedback vars in front